-Playwright Erica Bennett is also a tenured librarian at Fullerton College where she teaches information literacy skills.
+Playwright E.h.
+Bennett is also a tenured librarian at Fullerton College.
 Her short documentary Mendez v.
-Westminster: Families for Equality (about the 1945-1947 Orange County, CA desegregation case) has aired on KOCE-TV (OC’s PBS affiliate) since October 2010.
-The film is centered around her play for students El Primer Dia de Clases, which was performed by Fullerton College Mendez Project students for the community and Orange County high school students in 2008-2009.
-She continues to mentor former and current Mendez Project students.
-Their most recent performance was a dramatic reading of the Mendez v.
-Westminster pre-trial testimony for the California Council for the Promotion of History in October 2011.
-In May 2012, Bennett’s play Water Closet was selected by OCPA Studios for a reading at the Hunger Artists Theatre Company which she directed.
-Water Closet was also read by the White Horse Theater Company at the Dramatists Guild of America’s Frederick Loewe Room in New York.
-Her plays Freed and Jolly and Bean were staged in Southern California in 2009.
+Westminster: Families for Equality (about the 1945-1947 Orange County, CA desegregation case) was acquired by KOCE-TV (OC’s PBS affiliate) in October 2010.
+The film is centered around her play for students El Primer Dia de Clases that was performed by the Fullerton College Mendez Project for the community and Orange County high school students in 2008-2009.

 Bennett received her B.A. in Theater from California State University, Fullerton and studied acting with Jose Quintero and Stella Adler.
 She is featured in Benicio Del Toro’s short film Submission, and she worked for nearly ten years in dramatic television production on such shows as The Young Riders, Gabriel’s Fire, Under Suspicion and The Big Easy.
-Bennett has a Master of Library & Information Science degree from UCLA and is a member of the Society of California Archivists and the Dramatists Guild in addition to OCPA.
+Bennett has a Master of Library & Information Science degree from UCLA and is a member of the Dramatists Guild in addition to OCPA.
 She is a “Persons of Interest” blogger for the Los Angeles Female Playwrights Initiative.

 Contact me @ ehbennett-at-gmail-com.